Department of Mathematics

 Jason Metcalfe (61) Partial Differential Equations

-Laura Miller (22) Mathematical Biology and Fluid Dynamic
+Laura Miller (22) Mathematical Biology, Biomechanics, and Fluid Dynamics

 Hans Christianson (8) Semiclassical Analysis and Partial Differential Equations